 Quick Tip: Depending on where the students sit in your class, it may be difficult to see the board well enough for this activity.
 So, I usually allow students to change seats if they have to.

-Activity #5: Free-Writing Time
+ESL Warm Up Activity #6: Free-Writing Time

 If you teach a writing class, an excellent way to start it off is to have free-writing time.
 Students can use a dedicated notebook for the task.
 Have a topic of the day—some examples are: